Note: We have a more recent economic forecast for 2021 that can be found here.

 Obviously, the long-term deflationary trends in wages are concerning, but those won’t create significant impact on the economy for some time.

 Stay Tuned Next Week for Part 3 of 5

-Stay tuned for parts 3-5 on the economy covering the inverted yield curve, the housing market, and current market valuations.
+Stay tuned for parts 3-5 on the economy covering the stock market valuations, inverted yield curve and the housing market.
 After we cover those, we’ll share our thoughts on whether or not a recession is coming.